mozilla/build-proxxy/README.md

 The main config is at `ansible/group_vars/vagrant-secrets`, encrypted using [Ansible Vault](http://docs.ansible.com/playbooks_vault.html).

+View / edit secrets in $EDITOR:

+    $ ansible-vault edit ansible/group_vars/vagrant-secrets

-First, provision a fresh VM with secrets (will ask for vault password):
+Provision a fresh VM with secrets (will ask for vault password):

     $ SECRETS=1 vagrant up